-This basically is an expense for an investor for the marketing, printing, mailing of the AMC which keeps the investor informed via different marketing campaigns.
-This also provides the fund manager with adequate funds, if the AMC is cutting close corners.
+This basically is an expense for an investor for the marketing, printing, mailing of the AMC, which keeps the investor informed via different marketing campaigns.
+It also provides the fund manager with adequate funds, if the AMC is cutting close corners.

 h.
 Switch Price

 Some funds allow switching between mutual funds.
 So, a person can switch from Scheme X to Scheme Y at a price called Switch Price.
 Depending upon the scheme, investment can be wholly or partially transferred.

 Fund houses uses the TER formula to finalize expense ratio per investor.
 TER or Total Expense Ratio is what you get when you divide the total expense incurred in an accounting period X 100 by the fund’s total net assets.

 |Fund with Net Assets worth Rs.
 1000 Crores||Rs.
 20.50/ 1000 Crores||2.05%|